menu

 In a brief profile like this it’s impossible to capture fully the concept behind Together Culture, the scope of its ambition to be a catalyst for system change, and its transformative vision for the future of Cambridge, but to start simply in the words of its co-founders, Together Culture is ‘all about making an impact whilst having fun and connecting to new people, with a programme of inclusive, creative and shared experiences.’

 How?
-There’ll be a programme of activities to help people develop a transferable creative practice, a Citizens Studio in which members will explore, collaborate and help each other to identify the themes and ideas that can start to bring this future closer, and an Incubator to turn these themes and ideas into new social enterprises that will lead to new products and services, new sorts of businesses and jobs and, ultimately, to a new creative economy built on a shared vision and shared purpose.
+With a programme of activities to help people develop a transferable creative practice, a Citizens Studio in which members explore, collaborate and help each other to identify the themes and ideas that can start to bring this future closer, and an Incubator to turn these themes and ideas into new social enterprises that will lead to new products and services, new sorts of businesses and jobs and, ultimately, to a new creative economy built on a shared vision and shared purpose.

-It must be obvious that there’s much, much more to find out about Together Culture.
-Visit the website to connect with Heather and Ellie; you may find yourself finding space to be more creative.
+It must be obvious that there’s much, much more to find out about Together Culture, not least that they’re also working to build permanent, affordable creative workspace for artists and entrepreneurs.
+Their ‘The Story of Us’ pop-up studio was the first step in this process.
+You can find out more, and connect with Heather and Ellie, on the Together Culture website; who knows, you may find yourself finding space to be more creative.